-Sri Reddy Comments About Anand Deverakonda And Sivatmika’s Dorasani Lip-lock Leave Fans Stunned
+Sri Reddy's Comments On Anand Deverakonda And Sivatmika’s Dorasani Lip-lock Leave Fans Stunned

 "In the case of movies, having entire family with you in the same auditorium while a lip-lock scene is playing on the big screen makes the room for awkwardness in an otherwise light-hearted family outing."

-It seems that Sri Reddy is taking a dig at Jeeviha with her post.
+It seems that Sri Reddy is taking a dig at Jeevitha with her post.

-It will be worth watching whether Sri Reddy gets into trouble due to her b0ld post or not.
+It will be worth watching whether Sri Reddy gets into trouble due to her bold post.

 Meanwhile, Dorasani arrived in theatres on Friday (July 12, 2019) and received rave reviews from all corners.
 The film revolves around the tender romance between two people from different backgrounds.